Boulton's Birds - Part Sixteen

 by Harvey Pettitwith border artwork by Barbara Anne Lee

-This is the sixteenth and final article in a series on bird patterns introduced by Enoch Boulton during his tenure as designer and decorating manager at the Carlton Works from 1921/22 to 1930.
+This is the sixteenth article in a series on bird patterns introduced by Enoch Boulton during his tenure as designer and decorating manager at the Carlton Works from 1921/22 to 1930.

 Every Cloud has a Gold Lining